-- Provide advice to schools about planning and implementing health promotion initiatives. - Nurses may support and engage in programs and initiatives existing in local schools, such as Be You. - Support school access to relevant resources and services that promote health and well-being in the school community. - Nurses should advocate for, and support, school health promotion strategies which enhance the long term health and wellbeing of children and adolescents. - Refer to Health Promotion in Schools guideline for further information. - Strategies should be based on current research evidence, address each school's identified needs, and align to the Health Promoting Schools Framework. - Information on specific topics can be found in Health Promotion in School Resources.
+- Nurses may support and engage in programs and initiatives existing in local schools, such as Be You. - Support school access to relevant resources and services that promote health and well-being in the school community. - strategies which enhance the long-term health and wellbeing of children and adolescents. - Refer to Health Promotion in Schools guideline for further information. - Strategies should be based on current research evidence, address each school's identified needs, and align to the Health Promoting Schools Framework. - Information on specific topics can be found in Health Promotion in School Resources.